railsuser2014/openobject-doc-book-en/3/3_7/index.rst

    single: module; account

 The :mod:`account` module in Open ERP covers general accounting, analytic accounting, and auxiliary and budgetary accounting.
-It's double-entry, multi-currency and multi-company.
+It is double-entry, multi-currency and multi-company.

 .. index::
    single: accounting